Global element

 where 1 is a terminal object of the category.
 Roughly speaking, global elements are a generalization of the notion of "elements" from the category of sets, and they can be used to import set-theoretic concepts into category theory.
 However, unlike a set, an object of a general category need not be determined by its global elements (not even up to isomorphism).
-For example, the terminal object of the category Grph of graph homomorphisms has one vertex and one edge, a self-loop, whence the global elements of a graph are its self-loops, conveying no information either about other kinds of edges, or about vertices having no self-loop, or about whether two self-loops share a vertex.